cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Under the assumption that the secret key is unknown to the attacker, all AEGIS variants target 128-bit security against forgery attacks regardless of the tag size.

-AEGIS algorithms MUST be used in a nonce-respecting setting: for a given `key`, a `nonce` MUST only be used once.
+All AEGIS variants MUST be used in a nonce-respecting setting: for a given `key`, a `nonce` MUST only be used once.
 Failure to do so would immediately reveal the bitwise difference between two messages.

 If tag verification fails, the unverified plaintext and the computed message authentication tag MUST NOT be released.
 As shown in {{VV18}}, even a partial leak of the plaintext without verification would facilitate chosen ciphertext attacks.